Community Worker Program (C101)

 Educational Pathways

-Graduates may apply for advanced entry into other programs in the School of Social and Community Services and the School of Early Childhood.
-Graduates are eligible to apply for the Child and Youth Care (Accelerated) (C153) program, the Social Service Worker (Accelerated) (C135) program, the Assaulted Women and Children's Counsellor Advocate (C137) program and the Early Childhood Education (Fast-Track) (C130) program.
+Community Worker graduates may apply for advanced entry into other programs in the School of Social and Community Services and the School of Early Childhood.
+Graduates are eligible to apply for the Child and Youth Care (Accelerated) (C153) program, the Social Service Worker (Accelerated) (C135) program, the Assaulted Women and Children's Counselor Advocate (Accelerated) (C147) program, and the Early Childhood Education (Fast-Track) (C130) program.

 Graduates who successfully complete this program with a high academic standing may qualify for pathways to the following programs: